Sherrydqy/CIM-642-Physical-Computing/Midterm/Readme.md

 ## Which are your inputs/outputs
 ### INPUT
-The input is the weight of the container that users put on, including the water in it.
+The input is the weight of the container that users put on (converted from the force applied to the base), including the water in it.
 * Users put a container with water on the container shelf to trigger the machine.
 * Once something is put on it, Water Time will start to measure its weight.
 It takes a few seconds for the machine to get a stable measurement and then it starts timing.
 * If users lift up the container, the weight will become 0 and Water Machine will know that the container has been moved off the shelf.